woyaofacai/FastECS/README.md

 ```

 ### Define Components
-A componet in TinyECS is just a plain C++ struct, without any extra size being added.
+A componet in FastECS is just a plain C++ struct, without any extra size being added.
 There are two ways to create a component, one is use *DefineComponent* macro:
 ```C++
 DefineComponent(Profile)
 {